2025 England wheelchair rugby league tour of Australia: Fixtures

 Fixtures for the tour were confirmed on 18 May 2025.

-England began their tour with a dominant win over New South Wales, before a tightly contest match against Queensland three days later.
+England began their tour with a dominant win over New South Wales, before a tightly contested match against Queensland three days later.

 In the first of the Ashes tests, England opened strongly scoring 16 points in the first eight minutes.
 Australia quickly got back into the game bringing the score to 28 points to 26 in favour of the hosts with a quarter of the match to go.
 The final 23 minutes however saw five unanswered tries from England resulting in a convincing win for the tourists.

-In the second a final test, Australia saw a controlling first half performance scoring inside two minutes.
+In the second and final test, Australia saw a controlling first half performance, scoring inside two minutes.
 An initial England response of two tries was silenced by a further four from Australia with England only managing one more in the half.
 Australia led 30 point to 18 at half time.
-However like the first test, Australai were unable to carry their momentum.
+However, unlike the first test, Australia were unable to carry their momentum.
 England scored five tries in 25 minutes of the second half with Australian managing just the two to bring the scores level.
 A final try from England with two minutes to go won the game and the Ashes for the tourists.